nguyentri/ra-pac/README.md

 This repository contains the Peripheral Access Crate (PAC) for Renesas RA Microcontrollers.

-The crate is automatically generated from the SVD files in [packs](https://www.keil.arm.com/packs) using [svd2pac](https://github.com/Infineon/svd2pac).
+The crate is generated from the SVD files in [packs](https://www.keil.arm.com/packs) using [svd2pac](https://github.com/Infineon/svd2pac).

 It serves as the foundation for the Hardware Abstraction Layer (HAL) in Rust for Renesas RA Series Microcontrollers.